lambrospetrou/lambrospetrou.github.io/_posts/2015-10-28-create-contact-form-using-aws-sns/2015-10-28-create-contact-form-using-aws-sns.md

     });
     ```

-That it's for the Cognito service!
+That's it for the Cognito service!

 ### Simple Notification Service (SNS)